Book Club / Culture

 Because we don't really know anything concrete, we have to largely rely on hints and clues.
 And a lot of these come from the unpublished bonus chapters.
 There was an unpublished bonus chapter early on that detailed a demure but heated encounter between Nesta and Cassian which in a way foretold the events of book five.

-Most fans will know of the two bonus chapters that came with Silver Flames, one that features Azriel - if you haven't read them, you can find links on the subreddit.
-In this chapter, he has an electric moment with Elain at the townhouse and then, a sweet encounter with Gwyn at the House of Wind.
-Using the theory that these bonus chapters give us some insight into the events of the coming books, we can expect to get a lot more Azriel.
+Most fans will know of the two bonus chapters that came with Silver Flames, one that features Azriel – if you haven't read them, you can find links to the bonus chapters on the subreddit.
+In one bonus chapter, he has an electric moment with Elain at the townhouse and then in the other, a sweet encounter with Gwyn at the House of Wind.
+Using the theory that these bonus chapters give us some insight into the events of the coming books, we can expect to get a lot more Azriel in ACOTAR book 6.

 Also, a third Archeron sister ending up with the final member of the Illyrian trio?
-It feels too neat.
+Does it perhaps feel too neat?
 I think it's more likely Azriel will end up with Gwyn?
+All of this is still very much speculation and opinion.
 We’ll just have to wait and see where the story goes.

 One of the core group will betray them